The lattice of varieties of monoids: Definable varieties and sets of varieties

 The notion of definable sets of elements deeply generalizes, in a sense, the notion of special elements.
 Indeed, if $\varepsilon$ is a lattice identity depending on the letters $x_1,\dots,x_n$ and $1\le i\le n$, then the set of all \mbox{$(\varepsilon,i)$}-elements of a lattice $L$ is evidently definable in $L$.
 The same is true for the set of all cancellable elements of a lattice.

-Definable elements and subsets of the lattice $\mathbb{SEM}$ have been examined by Je\v{z}ek and McKenzie~\cite{Jezek-McKenzie-93} and Vernikov~\cite{Vernikov-12}.
-Results of~\cite{Jezek-McKenzie-93} are overviewed in~\cite[Section~15]{Shevrin-Vernikov-Volkov-09}.
-In particular, it follows from~\cite{Jezek-McKenzie-93} that an arbitrary commutative semigroup variety is definable in $\mathbb{SEM}$; see~\cite[Corollary~15.1]{Shevrin-Vernikov-Volkov-09}.
-For brevity, we call a monoid variety or a set of monoid varieties \emph{definable} if it is definable in $\mathbb{MON}$.
-There has not been any work devoted to the study of definable varieties or sets of varieties of monoids, but some results on this topic can be easily deduced from existing results.
+Definable elements and subsets of the lattice $\mathbb{SEM}$ have been examined by Je\v{z}ek and McKenzie~\cite{Jezek-McKenzie-93} and Vernikov~\cite{Vernikov-12}; see also Shevrin \textit{et~al.}\@ \cite[Section~15]{Shevrin-Vernikov-Volkov-09}.
+In particular, an arbitrary commutative semigroup variety is definable in $\mathbb{SEM}$ \cite[Corollary~15.1]{Shevrin-Vernikov-Volkov-09}.
+For brevity, we say that a monoid variety or a set of monoid varieties is \emph{definable} if it is definable in $\mathbb{MON}$.
+There has not been any work devoted to the study of definable monoid varieties or sets of monoid varieties, but some results on this topic can be easily deduced from existing results.

-\begin{proposition} The set of all varieties of commutative \textup[overcommutative, periodic, group, Abelian group, aperiodic, completely regular, band\textup] monoid varieties and each of the varieties $\mathbf{COM}$, $\mathbf{SL}$, $\mathbf{BAND}$ or $\mathbf C_n$ for any $n\ge 2$ are all definable. \end{proposition}
+\begin{proposition} The set of all varieties of commutative [overcommutative, periodic, group, Abelian group, aperiodic, completely regular, band] monoid varieties and each of the varieties $\mathbf{COM}$, $\mathbf{BAND}$, and $\mathbf C_n$ for any $n\in \mathbb N$ are all definable. \end{proposition}